 Another heckler chimed in.
 “We promise we won’t tell your mommy.”

 Barry tried to put me at ease.
 “Just pull out a quarter and sit your butt down.”
-He patted the bench again and this time all three boys scooched down to make room for me without breaking stride.
+He patted the bench again, and this time, all three boys scooched down to make room for me without breaking stride.

 What the heck, I thought.
-I was already the best euchre player at the park, and the best chess player at school.
+I was already the best euchre player at the park and the best chess player at school.
 Maybe I’m the best poker player at Barry’s house?
 Plus, I was starting to think that maybe hell doesn’t actually exist, in which case the whole God thing was no longer a factor.

 I sat my butt down.
 I placed a cautious quarter on the table.

-“Seven card stud,” said Robbie, another fallen altar boy.
+“Seven-card stud,” said Robbie, another fallen altar boy.
 His shuffling technique was atrocious.
 I’m way better than that.

 “For the new guy, we’ll go nothing wild this time,” Charlie said.
-A couple guys groaned.
+A couple of guys groaned.
 “Ante up, girls.”

 Someone swiped away my quarter at light speed and slid me two dimes and five pennies.
-Everyone slid a penny into the middle, so I did too, right in step.
+Everyone slid a penny into the middle, so I did, too, right in step.

 Life-bending moments.
 You never know when they might happen.
 And you don’t always know that they happened.
 Like the day I got fired from my grocery store job on a super-fluke, even though I was a star employee, and it opened the door to a joy-filled 15-year career as a musician.